 Proverbs

-1:19 So are the ways of every one that is greedy of gain; which takes away the life of the owners thereof.
+1:19 So are the ways of every one that is greedy of gain; who takes away the life of its owners.

 Proverbs